joseporcar/ags_dots/README.md

 - ibm plex mono font

 TODO:
+- Workspaces:
+    Changes to special workspace colors when active.
+    Perhaps change workspace icons.. they are not very convincing MAKING AN ICON GENERATOR. makes a png of a sine wave based on the passed parameters

 - General:
     Proper theming, get access to all gtk colors and theme that thang (color everything)